30 Days of SQL – From Basic to Advanced Level!

 - Combining values: Combining aggregate and non-aggregate values in SQL using Joins and Over clause.

-- MINUS Operator: It is used as “except” which means it will join the two intersecting tables and will minus one table so that only the intersection and the other table is covered.
+- MINUS Operator: It is used as “except” which means it will join the two intersecting tables and will minus one table so that only the intersection and the other table are covered.

 - Joining 3 or more tables: Although used very rarely but this will make you learn and understand how to join 3 or more tables and then carry out the querying operations.